pomelio/website/apps/cookbook/data/articles/modules.md

 There are 2 kinds of modules:
-- built-in module,  which is developed by the platform.
-The built-in module path starts with `std` or `ext`
+- built-in modules,  which is developed by the platform.
+The built-in modules are imported by a prefix starts with `std` or `ext`
-- user defined module, which is a file with extension `.wby` and saved under the `/bin/modules` folder.
+- app modules, which are wallaby files suffix with `.wby` and saved under the `/bin/modules` folder.
+The app modules are imported by a prefix starts with `modules`

 The module `std.global` doesn't need to be imported and the functions and variables in this module can be referenced directly.

-## user defined module
+## app modules
 > The extension of a user defined module file is `.wby`.
 Functions and variables can be defined in the module, and all these functions and variables can be referenced by other modules and pages.

 - the module files must be saved under the folder `/bin/modules`